A Survey on Adversarial Contention Resolution: The Static Case

 \subsubsection{\bf Understanding Performance.}

-To develop intuition for monotonic backoff algorithms, we start by asking: why does (the Bernoulli version of) \lb fare better than \beb?
-Again, initially the high contention prevents packets from succeeding.
+To develop intuition for monotonic backoff algorithms, we start by asking: why does \lb fare better than \beb?
+Considering the Bernoulli versions, initially the high contention prevents packets from succeeding.
 Indeed, the high contention persists for longer under \lb given that the window size grows far more slowly compared to \beb.
 However, once (near) constant contention is achieved, packets succeed.
 Critically, packets stay within the Goldilocks zone for longer since, again, the window size increases more slowly relative to \beb.
 Finally, contention drops off more gradually, allowing any straggling packets to succeed within fewer slots than under \beb.

 The same qualitative behavior is true of \llb, which grows its window size faster than \lb, but more slowly than \beb.
 This allows \llb to strike the asymptotically optimal balance between the number of wasted slots spent in either high-or-low-contention windows, and those slots with constant contention.